mozmeao/git-sync-operator/README.md

 ### Naming conventions

-- `./all-clusters/$namespace`

-  - while the git-sync-operator does not use this directory explicitly, CI/CD can be used to make deployments to multiple regions serially by copying and committing yaml from `./all-clusters/your_namespace` to `$cluster_name/$namespace` a region-at-a-time.

 - `./$cluster_name/$namespace`

   - this yaml is applied to the given cluster and namespace if the git-sync-operator is currently running in that cluster and namespace.